 The research team, led by Michelle Surma and Kavitha Anbarasu from the Department of Ophthalmology, used induced pluripotent stem cells (iPSCs) from patients with and without glaucoma as well as pooled regularly spaced short palindromic repeats (CRISPR) of the cells. human embryonic strains with glaucoma mutation.
 Using stem cell-differentiated retinal ganglion cells (hRGCs) from the optic nerve, electron microscopy, and metabolic analysis, researchers identified glaucomatous retinal ganglion cells with mitochondrial deficiency with metabolic burden larger on each mitochondrion.
 This leads to mitochondrial damage and degeneration.
 Mitochondria are tube-like structures in cells that produce adenosine triphosphate, the cell’s energy source.

-However, the process could be reversed by enhancing mitochondrial biogenesis by a pharmacological agent.
+However, the process might be reversed by enhancing mitochondrial biogenesis by a pharmacological agent.
 The team showed that retinal ganglion cells are very good at breaking down bad mitochondria, but at the same time produce more of them to maintain homeostasis.

 “Finding that retinal ganglion cells with glaucoma produce more adenosine triphosphate even with fewer mitochondria was amazing,” Das said.
 “However, when triggered to produce more mitochondria, the load of ATP production was distributed among more mitochondria, which restored the physiology of the organelle.
 This is similar to a situation where a heavy stone is carried by fewer people compared to more people – each person will have less pain and injury, just as each mitochondria will have less difficulty and damage.”